sendViews

 Parameters

-• views array<string>, required - Screen names from parent to child; the SDK joins them with / into one hierarchy and sends one event.
+Screen names in navigation order, from the parent screen to the current screen.
+The SDK joins them with / into a single path and sends one event.
 Example: ["Settings", "Privacy", "Cookies"].

 Notes